luhaifeng666/obsidian-text2audio/README.md

 ## Prerequisites

-Before you start using this plug-in, you need to [apply for Microsoft's text-to-speech service](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/index-text-to-speech).
+Before using this plugin, you need to apply for Microsoft's [Text-to-Speech Service](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/index-text-to-speech).

 ## Installation and Configuration